perceptile/Configuratively/README.md

 Configuratively is a file based database for storing your environment and application configuration.
 It is easy to get started and supports a variety of use cases to fit your project.

 * Files are stored as JSON
+* Configuration can be retrieved with any of the following:
+	* Self-Hosted RESTful API.
-* RESTful API and Command-Line interfaces for retreiving configuration.
+	* Command-Line interface.
+	* C# Library.
 * Mapped queries to model hierarchies to override configuration values.

 Configuratively is written in C# and runs on the .NET platform but with an aim to work with [coreclr](https://github.com/dotnet/coreclr) for cross-platform availability.